 Kings Cross has a heritage of nurturing arts and culture.
 The British Library is located next to St Pancras Station, displaying some of the world's most famous written and printed items, such as the Magna Carta (1215) and Shakespeare's First Folio.
 The London Canal Museum commemorates the importance of London's canals.
 The fascinating Foundling Museum tells the story of the Foundling Hospital, London's first home for abandoned babies.
 The area also features a number of theatres, including the Shaw Theatre and the Bloomsbury Theatre.

 The Camley Street Natural Park is a great way to escape the hustle and bustle of King's Cross: spot wildlife, relax by the pond and learn more at the park's visitor centre.
 The peaceful St Pancras Old Church is also worth a visit: look out for the Grade I listed mausoleum of Sir John Soane, which inspired the design of London's red telephone boxes.

 Eat, Drink and Party in King's Cross

-Alternatively, the St Pancras Renaissance Hotel is the perfect place to treat that special someone: take them for drinks in the Booking Office bar, or for a meal at The Gilbert Scott.
+Alternatively, the exquisite St Pancras Renaissance Hotel – which was originally built by Sir George Gilbert Scott, and saved from demolition by Sir John Betjeman, despite his comment that it was "too beautiful and too romantic to survive" – is the perfect place to treat that special someone: take them for drinks in the Booking Office bar, or for a meal at The Gilbert Scott.
 You'll also find an all-day restaurant, Plum + Spilt Milk, in the historic Great Northern Hotel, London's first railway hotel.

 King's Cross is a great place to party!
 The Scala and the Big Chill House are both in close proximity.
 Venture a bit further north for Egg, a three-floor club venue with a great outdoor area for lounging.